root-a/myframework/code/exts/stb_soil2/SOIL2_README.md

     * Can convert the RGB to YCoCg color space (useful with DXT5 compression: see [this link](http://www.nvidia.com/object/real-time-ycocg-dxt-compression.html) from NVIDIA)
     * Will automatically downsize a texture if it is larger than GL_MAX_TEXTURE_SIZE
     * Can directly upload DDS files (DXT1/3/5/uncompressed/cubemap, with or without MIPmaps).
 Note: directly uploading the compressed DDS image will disable the other options (no flipping, no pre-multiplying alpha, no rescaling, no creation of MIPmaps, no auto-downsizing)
-    * Can load rectangluar textures for GUI elements or splash screens (requires GL_ARB/EXT/NV_texture_rectangle) Can decompress images from RAM (e.g. via [PhysicsFS](http://icculus.org/physfs/) or similar) into an OpenGL texture (same features as regular 2D textures, above)
+    * Can load rectangular textures for GUI elements or splash screens (requires GL_ARB/EXT/NV_texture_rectangle) Can decompress images from RAM (e.g. via [PhysicsFS](http://icculus.org/physfs/) or similar) into an OpenGL texture (same features as regular 2D textures, above)